kilim/kilim/README.md

   * `JAVA_HOME=path/to/java7 ant clean weave jar`
   * see `demos/java7` for usage examples
   * some features are not available, eg jetty integration and lambdas
+  * this version is incompatible with lambdas in later java versions because default interface methods aren't supported
   * maven central: `2.0.0-25-jdk7`

 java 9:
-  * the java 8 compiled version should work fine
+  * the java 8 compiled version supports java 9
   * see demos/battle/pom9.xml for a usage example
   * currently, no `module-info.java` is provided, so use java 9's fallback support
     * if you have a demo project that you can share that "depends" on modules, create an issue and it will be supported
+  * JShell works - see demos/jshell

 java 10:
   * java 10 has a bug and refuses to load some valid lambdas